-For any script that is to be saved (which means all scripts pretty much), handles to script classes can NOT be member variables.
+For any script that is to be saved (which means all scripts pretty much), handles to script classes can is NOT supported.
+The reason for this is that when a script is destroyed any handle to these classes are destroyed too and cannot be retrieved again!

+NOT be member variables.
 So a script file like: